-- the FDA or the applicable foreign regulatory agency's disagreement with the design or implementation of our clinical trials; - negative or ambiguous results from our clinical trials or results that may not meet the level of statistical significance required by the FDA or comparable foreign regulatory agencies for approval; - serious and unexpected drug-related side effects experienced by participants in our clinical trials or by individuals using drugs similar to our product candidates; - our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that our product candidates are safe and effective for the proposed indication; - the FDA's or the applicable foreign regulatory agency's disagreement with the interpretation of data from preclinical studies or clinical trials; - our inability to demonstrate the clinical and other benefits of our product candidates outweigh any safety or other perceived risks; - the FDA's or the applicable foreign regulatory agency's requirement for additional preclinical studies or clinical trials; - the FDA's or the applicable foreign regulatory agency's disagreement regarding the formulation, labeling and/or the specifications of our product candidates; - the FDA's or the applicable foreign regulatory agency's failure to approve the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA or the applicable foreign regulatory agency's disagreement with the design or implementation of our clinical trials; - negative or ambiguous results from our clinical trials or results that may not meet the level of statistical significance required by the FDA or comparable foreign regulatory agencies for approval; - serious and unexpected drug-related side effects experienced by participants in our clinical trials or by individuals using drugs similar to our product candidates; - our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that our product candidates are safe and effective for the proposed indication;

+- the FDA's or the applicable foreign regulatory agency's disagreement with the interpretation of data from preclinical studies or clinical trials; - our inability to demonstrate the clinical and other benefits of our product candidates outweigh any safety or other perceived risks; - the FDA's or the applicable foreign regulatory agency's requirement for additional preclinical studies or clinical trials; - the FDA's or the applicable foreign regulatory agency's disagreement regarding the formulation, labeling and/or the specifications of our product candidates; - the FDA's or the applicable foreign regulatory agency's failure to approve the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.

 For example, in the CRL we received from the FDA in August 2023 related to our NDA for avasopasem for the reduction of SOM in patients with HNC, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial are not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
 FDA stated that results from an additional clinical trial will be required for resubmission.
-We intend to request a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem, but there can be no assurance we will be able to secure the funding required to make such a resubmission.
+We requested a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+During the Type A meeting held on September 28, 2023, and in the subsequently received meeting minutes, the FDA reiterated the need for an additional Phase 3 trial to confirm the efficacy and safety of avasopasem for radiotherapy-induced SOM, but there can be no assurance we will be able to secure the funding required to conduct an additional Phase 3 trial and make such a resubmission.